VISIT 1 – History + Assessment (≈50mins)

 Progress Examinations & Progress Reports

-The subjective (symptom) and objective (exam findings) progress of each case is closely monitored during the course of care and formally assessed regularly.
+Your subjective (symptom) and objective (exam findings) progress is closely monitored during the course of care and formally assessed regularly.
 If positive progress is not seen in the early stages, further evaluation and management options are discussed including referral.

 The above examples are given as a guide but are representative of the majority of cases.
-If you have any questions at all about what is described above or any other aspect of chiropractic care for babies and children please do not hesitate to call my office on 8272 2862 or email (see bottom of this page).
+If you have any questions at all about what is described above or any other aspect of chiropractic care please do not hesitate to call my office on 8272 2862 or email (see bottom of this page).